Accel and Sequoia seed Middesk with $4M to background check businesses – TechCrunch

 “What we’ve built from the ground up is a product to help companies understand who their customers are and what those customers do for their business,” Mack explains.

 Selling a product in a traditional and heavily regulated industry, Mack says having top-tier, established venture funds Accel and Sequoia on board has made a big difference for the company.
 This is particularly interesting, given the round comes at a time in which competition for early-stage deals is greater than ever.
-More and more billion-dollar funds, Accel and Sequoia included, are moving downstream to purchase stakes in promising companies as early as possible, beating out seed funds by providing better terms and brand recognition.
+More and more billion-dollar funds are moving downstream to purchase stakes in promising companies as early as possible, beating out seed funds by providing better terms and brand recognition.

 Accel was also an early investor in Checkr, which most recently raised a $100 million Series C at a $900 million valuation, and was familiar with the Middesk team prior to the company’s formation: “One of the nice things about this job is if you have a chance to do it right, you can build relationships with people and work with them across multiple companies,” Accel’s Wong tells TechCrunch.